-Hilton Grand Vacations Inc has reported positive first-quarter 2017 results, with growth in net owners, contract sales and a net income $2 million up on the same period in 2016.
+Hilton Grand Vacations (HGV) has reported positive first-quarter 2017 results, with growth in net owners, contract sales and a net income $2 million up on the same period in 2016.

 The main highlights from the results include:

-- Net income for the first quarter was $50 million, a 4.2 per cent increase from the same period in 2016.
+- Net income for the first quarter was $50 million, a 4.2 per cent increase on the same period in 2016.

-- Adjusted EBITDA for the first quarter declined 2.1 per cent from the same period in 2016 to $94 million.
+- Adjusted EBITDA for the first quarter declined 2.1 per cent on the same period in 2016 to $94 million.

-- Contract sales for the first quarter increased 9.5 percent from the same period in 2016.
+- Contract sales for the first quarter increased 9.5 per cent on the same period in 2016.

 - Net Owner Growth for the 12 months ending 31 March 2017 was 7.2 per cent.

 - During the first quarter the company completed a securitization transaction for gross proceeds of $350 million.

 - During the first quarter the company completed its separation from Hilton and began trading on the New York Stock Exchange under the ticker “HGV”.